henry2004y/VisAnaJulia/docs/src/man/log.md

 ## Dependency and Package Structure

-As to avoid the cross-dependency hail on PyPlot, I split the original package into pure IO [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl) and post-processing and plotting.
+As to avoid the cross-dependency hell on PyPlot, I split the original package into pure IO [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl) and post-processing and plotting.
 This is also a nicer way of organizing larger code base.
+Furthermore, after Julia 1.6, the Python style `import A as B` and `using LinearAlgebra: cholesky as c, lu as l` are supported.
+This makes it possible to completely drop the dependency on PyPlot.jl and instead everytime one would need to say `using VisAna, PyPlot` to trigger the Matplotlib functions.
+A very nice thing is that I can in principle switch between PyPlot.jl and Plots.jl easily, depending on which package to use!

 Currently VisAna is more of a collection of scripts, instead of a true package.
 I am planning to build individual packages for each feature, so that others can make more use of what they want specifically.